vasko5petrov/nodeblog/README.md

-# Nodeblog is build using NodeJS, ExpressJS, MongoDB and Bootstrap
+# Nodeblog is build using NodeJS, ExpressJS, MongoDB, Jade and Bootstrap